oneapi-src/oneDNN/doc/mainpage.md

 oneAPI Deep Neural Network Library (oneDNN) is an open-source cross-platform performance library of basic building blocks for deep learning applications.
-The library is optimized for Intel Architecture Processors, Intel Processor Graphics and Xe architecture-based Graphics.
+The library is optimized for Intel Architecture Processors, Intel Processor Graphics and Xe Architecture graphics.
 Support for other architectures such as Arm\* 64-bit Architecture (AArch64) and OpenPOWER\* Power ISA (PPC64) is experimental.